2/13/2019

 Operator

 Our next question is from the line of Patrick O'Shaughnessy with Raymond James.
-This is your question.
+Please proceed with your questions.

 speaker